 Do you have questions, concerns, or a complaint?

-Another resource for getting some answers about legal questions would be http://www.ohiolegalhelp.org which was set up to provide free information on some common legal issues.
+Another resource for getting some answers to legal questions would be The Ohio Legal Help Website which was set up to provide free information on some common legal issues.
 These are grouped into blocks of topics including;

 - housing issues